aulong-msft/AAC/Cross-tenant.README.md

 # Cross-Tenant Communication using Multi-Tenant Applications

+This pattern addresses the need to have bidirectional secure communications between services hosted in Azure subscriptions managed by different Entra tenants.
+This pattern can be reused for any multi-tenanted scenario with a variety of services that need to communicate across Entra tenant boundaries.

+Securing multi-tenanted communications in Azure is challenging with our current cloud service offerings.
+Azure managed identities do not work across tenant boundaries, and the typical alternative is to use access tokens.
+Access tokens, however, introduce the need to securely distribute and rotate secrets across Entra tenant boundaries.
+This is a bi-directional problem; in a multi-tenanted scenario where a single Provider has multiple Customers, the Provider needs to communicate securely with each of its Customers, and each Customer needs to communicate securely with the Provider.

-This pattern contains a sample solution for handling cross-tenant communication between a Provider and one or more of its Customers using Service Bus message queues.
+Our pattern contains a sample solution for handling cross-tenant communication between a Provider and one or more of its Customers using Service Bus message queues.
 The problem is of a multi-tenanted nature: the Provider needs to communicate securely with each of its Customers, and each Customer needs to communicate securely with the Provider.

 The implementation found in this pattern matches the use-case demonstrated in the image below.
 The [Cross Tenant Communication using an Azure Service Bus Sample Code](https://github.com/Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/edit/main/README.md) has been segmented to represent a Customer's infrastructure within a Customer tenant, as well as a Provider's infrastructure within a Provider tenant.